-\textbf{Generating Multiple Outputs with Language Models.} Language models are commonly trained via next-token prediction, framed as Maximum Likelihood Estimation.
-This is arguably the most popular method for training large-scale language models \cite{shlegerislanguage, radford2019language, touvron2023llama}, including those that take audio or images as input \cite{chu2024qwen2, liu2023visual}, with much of its success attributed to tokenization \cite{makkuva2024attention, rajaraman2024analysis}.
-Generating diverse and plausible sequences at inference remains challenging: $(i)$ Sampling methods \cite{holtzmancurious, fan2018hierarchical, meister2023locally} may be unreliable depending on the chosen parameters; $(ii)$ Exact MAP decoding is intractable due to the exponential search space \cite{eikema2020map}; $(iii)$ Strategies like Beam Search often yield repetitive or overly coherent outputs \cite{fan2018hierarchical, holtzmancurious, keskar2019ctrl}.
-Diverse Beam Search \cite{mei2022diverse} or contrastive decoding \cite{sucontrastive} inject diversity through test-time parameters (e.g., penalty $\lambda$), but in contrast, our method infers diversity from the input’s inherent ambiguity.
+\textbf{Generating Multiple Outputs with LMs.} Language models are commonly trained via next-token prediction, framed as Maximum Likelihood Estimation.
+This is arguably the most popular method for training large-scale language models \citep{shlegerislanguage, radford2019language, touvron2023llama}, including those that take audio or images as input \citep{chu2024qwen2, liu2023visual}, with much of its success attributed to tokenization \citep{makkuva2024attention, rajaraman2024analysis}.
+Generating diverse and plausible sequences at inference remains challenging: $(i)$ Sampling methods \citep{holtzmancurious, fan2018hierarchical, meister2023locally} may be unreliable depending on the chosen parameters; $(ii)$ Exact MAP decoding is intractable due to the exponential search space \citep{eikema2020map}; $(iii)$ Strategies like Beam Search often yield repetitive or overly coherent outputs \citep{fan2018hierarchical, holtzmancurious, keskar2019ctrl}.
+Diverse Beam Search \citep{mei2022diverse} and Test-time Augmentation \cite{wang2019aleatoric, kim2022exploring, kaya2025efficient} inject diversity through test-time parameters (e.g., penalty $\lambda$), but in contrast, \texttt{LoRA-MCL} infers diversity from input’s ambiguity.

-\textbf{Diversity in Audio and Visual Captioning.} Audio \cite{drossos2017automated, mei2021audio, mei2022automated} and image captioning \cite{aneja2018convolutional, herdade2019image, hossain2019comprehensive} have traditionally relied on dataset- and task-specific models trained with Maximum Likelihood Estimation (MLE).
-A key challenge identified in both domains is the lack of diversity in generated captions, prompting the development of other training objectives specifically designed to address this issue \cite{mei2022diverse, xu2022diversity, xu2024towards, zhang2024generating, wang2019describing, wang2020diversity, mahajan2020diverse}.
-These methods often require architectural modifications and are typically designed for models trained from scratch.
-However, recent advances have shifted the field toward general-purpose multimodal large language models \cite{chu2024qwen2, liu2023visual}, which offer broader capabilities but pose new challenges to address the diversity-quality trade-off.
-In this work, we demonstrate that \texttt{LoRA-MCL} can be effectively applied at the fine-tuning stage of such models.
+\textbf{Diversity in Audio and Visual Captioning.} Audio \citep{drossos2017automated, mei2021audio, mei2022automated} and image captioning \citep{aneja2018convolutional, herdade2019image, hossain2019comprehensive} have traditionally relied on MLE-trained, task-specific models.
+A key challenge is the limited diversity of generated captions, leading to training objectives tailored to this issue \citep{mei2022diverse, xu2022diversity, xu2024towards, zhang2024generating, wang2019describing, wang2020diversity, mahajan2020diverse}.
+These approaches often require architectural changes and models trained from scratch.
+With the rise of general-purpose multimodal LLMs \citep{chu2024qwen2, liu2023visual}, addressing the diversity–quality trade-off remains critical.
+We show that \texttt{LoRA-MCL} effectively tackles this at the fine-tuning stage.